Baháʼí Faith and Native Americans: Interpretation of prophecy

 In 1986 North American Baháʼí Lee Brown gave a talk at the 1986 Baháʼí Continental Indigenous Council held at Tanana Valley Fairgrounds, Fairbanks, Alaska, which was recorded and transcribed—it includes his interpretation of Native American, especially Hopi, prophecies.
 Brown also appeared with Martha Many Grey Horses on a Baháʼí program discussing these prophecies.

 Guaymi Baháʼís have stated there are prophecies from their own tribe's religion that they interpret to relate to the Baháʼí Faith.
 The prophecies of the Chilam Balam have been examined as well.

 There has been comment among prominent Baháʼís about the White Buffalo Calf Woman and the appearance of the white buffalo.

 Chief Albert Isaac of Aishihik is recorded as having identified a near death experience of his in 1957 with the Baháʼí Faith.

 Contacting the indigenous

 First contact

-The first dated contact between the Baháʼí Faith and Indigenous Americans was second hand through the life of Honoré Jackson who had been involved in a First Nations protest movement in Canada circa the early 1880s and then in the late 1890s joined the religion, but after some efforts in Canada and in the New York area he was not much heard of after circa 1910.
+Honoré Jaxon, who had been involved in the Métis and First Nations-associated Red River Rebellion, joined the Baháʼí Faith in the late 1890s and is among the earliest documented Indigenous-associated figures connected to the religion in North America.

+During the 1940s, Jaxon devoted himself to establishing a library for First Nations in Saskatchewan and collected books, newspapers, and pamphlets relating to the Métis people.
+In 1951, at the age of 90, he was evicted from his New York apartment and the collection was reportedly discarded at a New York City dump shortly before his death.
+Baháʼí teachings of the period emphasized the education and guidance of Indigenous peoples.
+In the Tablets of the Divine Plan, ʻAbdu'l-Bahá wrote: “Attach great importance to the indigenous population of America … should these Indians and aborigines be educated and guided, there is no doubt that through the divine teachings, they will become so enlightened as in turn to shed light to all regions.”